-FactMore than half of all home fires start in the kitchen.
-During 2006/07, Fire and Rescue NSW attend an average of 4254 residential fires per year (2009-2015).
+FactNearly half of all residential fires start in the kitchen.
+Fire and Rescue NSW attend an average of 4254 residential fires per year (2009-2015).
 47% of all these residential fires started in the kitchen.

 Chanukah, like many Jewish holidays, is a special time for celebration and because of the increased fire hazards associated with this festival, the Fire and Rescue NSW (FRNSW) is offering some simple advice to prevent tragedy.

 Preparing yourself this Chanukah will give you better chance of having a safe and happy holiday.
 FRNSW offers the following safety advice:

 - Never leave your menorah unattended or go to bed before all the candles or oil has stopped burning.
 If it is electric turn it off before you go to bed or if you leave the house.

 - If using an electric menorah, inspect all wires and don’t use it if it appears damaged.
 Only use a menorah that meets Australian Standards (check packaging).

 - Do not place your menorah near curtains or decorations that may catch fire.
 Also keep them away from wind or fans that may blow them over.